owebster/MS2-Welcome-to-Wales/README.md

 ## Objectives
 ### For the Site Owner:
 * To bring more people to the website
-* To raise awareness on activites in Wales
+* To raise awareness on activities in Wales
 * To bring more people to Wales
 * To increase the cultural awareness of the country

 ### For the User:
 * To learn something new about Wales
-* To find somehting new to do in Wales
+* To find something new to do in Wales
 * Assist in holiday planning
-* To assist families in finding activies to do together
+* To assist families in finding activities to do together

 ## Wireframe:
 For my wireframes, I used Balsamiq Wireframes to mockup and create the site in different device sizes.
 Shown below are the different wireframes for Mobile, Tablet and Desktop.
 I started with the mobile site and worked from there to scale up the design.
 You can click on the image for a larger size.